slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On mirroring

 <!--
+> *'Don’t treat people as bad as they are.
+Treat them as good as you are.' -- Kevin Kelly*

 reciprocation bias
 The archaeologist Richard Leakey believes reciprocation is the foundation on which we have evolved: “We are human because our ancestors learned to share their food and their skills in an honored network of obligation. social sanctions can be tough on those who fail to cooperate